coq/coq/doc/sphinx/using/tools/coqdoc.rst

 Pretty-printing.
 ++++++++++++++++

-coqdoc uses different faces for identifiers and keywords.
+`rocq doc` uses different faces for identifiers and keywords.
 The pretty- printing of Rocq tokens (identifiers or symbols) can be controlled using one of the following commands: